hroussille/linux-drivers-examples/Makefile-example/README.md

 M=${PWD}
 ```

-The kernel build system is going to read out makefile a second time after defining some usefull variables , like
+The kernel build system is going to read our makefile a second time after defining some usefull variables , like

 ```
 ${KERNELRELEASE}
 ```

-If this variable is defines the second part is read from the makefile :
+If this variable is defined the second part is read from the makefile :

 ```
 else